 Parents, anyone with Parental Responsibility for the child or young person, or the child or young person concerned (when of sufficient age and understanding) have the right to apply for an independent review on certain grounds.
 See Section 22, Complaints and Representations below.

-The application must be addressed to the Service Manager, Safeguarding Children Unit.
+The application must be addressed to the Service Manager, Quality Assurance.